chainwikinet/wikijs-farm-content/stakedrop-uniswap.md

 {.is-warning}

 # Stake Uniswap LP Shares

+> Use the harvest.finance UI to stake assets.
+Sending tokens directly to contracts will result in loss of funds.
+{.is-warning}

 Users can provide liquidity on Uniswap in several supported Uniswap pools, then [deposit those LP shares into the Harvest Finance stakedrop contracts](https://harvest.finance/earn) to receive FARM tokens.